-“Who is responsible for the TV antenna in my rental if reception is poor, or simply not working at all?” – Jo (NSW)
+“Who is responsible for the TV antenna in my rental if the reception is poor, or simply not working at all?”
+Tenant, NSW

-Paul said if the property is managed by a strata company, any issues with the main antenna will be covered by strata, but internal issues will be the responsibility of the tenant.
+Paul said if a strata company manages the property, any issues with the main antenna will be covered by strata.
+Still, internal issues will be the responsibility of the tenant.

-“Before you make any service calls, it is best to check with the landlord/agent and/or neighbours to see if any other apartments are experiencing poor reception.
-The last thing you want is to be charged for a call out fee for the antenna when the problem was a result of your internal connection or TV.”
+“Before you make any service calls, it is best to check with the landlord/agent and neighbours to see if any other apartments are experiencing poor reception.
+The last thing you want is to be charged for a call-out fee for the antenna when the problem was a result of your internal connection or TV.”

-Anyone in NSW experiencing this issue to refer to clause 52 of their Residential Tenancy Agreement, Paul said.
+Paul said that anyone in NSW experiencing this issue should refer to clause 52 of their Residential Tenancy Agreement.